judgewooden/multi-sensor/README.md

 router.py  | Route message between multiple networks (TBC) control.py | Command line interface for viewing/managing network
-sql.py     | Store network messages in SQL (TBC) generateSQL.py     | Generate SQL to create database from config (TBC) static/config.json | Config file used by all components
+sql.py     | Store network messages in SQL (TBC) static/config.json | Config file used by all components generateSQL.py     | Generate SQL to create database from config (TBC)

 ## The Sensor

-Sensors are very easy to add in python.
-The jph library will callback the sensors reading routine and send data to the network using sendData().
+Sensors are easy to using python.
+The jph library will callback the sensors reading routine which can send data to the network using sendData().

 ### Current supported Sensors